FWDekker/mommy/README.md

 ### tests 🧪
-to run tests, install [shellspec](https://github.com/shellspec/shellspec) and run `make test`. by default, tests are run against `src/main/sh/mommy`. if you want to test a different mommy executable, set the `MOMMY_EXEC` environment variable before running tests, as in `MOMMY_EXEC=/usr/local/bin/mommy make test`~
+to run tests, install [shellspec](https://github.com/shellspec/shellspec) and run `make test`. specifically, run `make test/unit` to test the mommy executable in isolation, and run `make test/integration` to test the integration with external programs (if they are installed). by default, tests are run against the files in `src/`. if you want to run tests against installed files, run `make system=1 test` instead~

 ### packaging 📦
 mommy can be packaged in different ways.